 Ava L.J.
 Kim

 Ava is a co-founder and co-coordinator of the Trans Literacy Project.
-They previously served as co-coordinator of the Gender and Sexuality Studies Reading Group (2017-2019), co-director of the Queer Urgencies Conference (April 5-6, 2019), and SASgov (School of Arts and Sciences Government) Representative (2017-2018).
+She previously served as co-coordinator of the Gender and Sexuality Studies Reading Group (2017-2019), co-director of the Queer Urgencies Conference (April 5-6, 2019), and SASgov (School of Arts and Sciences Government) Representative (2017-2018).